In Depth Baby Product Reviews Led by a Pediatrician

 Our tests for ease of use include assessing the user interface and each pump's features.

-In evaluating this metric, we examined the pump's interface and features, running various tests to gauge its user-friendliness.
-Simple and straightforward use is nice as long as it doesn't come at the expense of usefulness.
-We preferred those with obvious icons and clear settings that are easy to duplicate time after time when you find the best setting for you.
-While bells and whistles can be fun, like a nightlight or carry bag, they don't do anything to help you manage pumping without extra effort.
-The goal would be to find the pump that offers the features you need in a way that is easy to utilize.
+We preferred those with obvious icons and clear settings that are easy to duplicate when you find the best setting for you.
+While bells and whistles can be fun, like a nightlight or carry bag, they don't do anything to help manage pumping.
+The goal is to find the pump that offers the features you need in a way that is easy to utilize.

 The Spectra S1 Plus has a user-friendly interface.
 The screen displays important information, like suction level, cycle speed, timer, etc. It also features a built-in nightlight, useful for late-night pumping sessions.